Adding documents to FileHold

 - Click Next.

 - In the Select a Folder page, select a destination folder from the library tree or select the Auto-file the document according to its metadata check box to automatically set the destination.
 Note that auto-filing must be configured by your administrator in order to use it.
-If you try to use auto-filing and it has not been configured, you will receive a message stating "The selected document schema doesn't have an associated auto-filing script."
+If you try to use auto-filing and it has not been configured, a message stating "The selected document schema doesn't have an associated auto-filing script" displays.

 - Click Next.